-Actual financial results are evaluated against the District's final adopted budget monthly at its regular board meetings.
-Below is a comparison of the final budget and actual results for fiscal year 2018/19:
+Actual financial results are evaluated against the District's final adopted budget on a monthly basis at its regular board meetings.
+Below is a comparison of the final budget and actual results for fiscal year 2019/20:

 Budget vs. Actual - General Fund